Kuberaa: Plot

-Deepak hunts down the location of Deva and the sub-inspector and subsequently kills the sub-inspector.
+Deepak hunts down the location of Deva and Ashok and Deepak subsequently kills Ashok.
 Deva sneaks up behind Deepak, who traced his location, and hits him on the head with a rock.
 Deepak, who reformed after seeing how inhumane Neeraj is, tells Deva and Sameera that he wants to help them after they keep him captive.
-Deva tells Deepak about how he wants all of the beggars in various cities to have basic necessities and Deepak tells Deva that in order to expose Neeraj they need evidence.
-Deepak reveals to them that Kushboo is still alive and well and Deva demands that he meets Kushboo.
-Robo and his team track down their location and caught Kushboo but Deva attacks him and Kushboo went into labour.
-Deepak protect them by killing Robo and his men but Kushboo dies after giving birth to her son and Deepak is fatally shot in the process, eventually dying, leaving Deva and Sameera devastated.
-As Deva and Sameera performs the last rites for Deepak and Kushboo they discussed their plans and Deva decided to protect Kushboo's son.
-Deva helps a lorry driver unload crores of money that was stored in Narayan's house in front of Neeraj's house.
+Deva tells Deepak about how he wants all of the beggars in various cities to have necessities, and Deepak tells Deva that to expose Neeraj, they need evidence.
+Deepak reveals to them that Kushboo is still alive and well, and Deva demands that he meet Kushboo.
+Robo and his team track down their location and catch Kushboo, but Deva attacks him, and Kushboo goes into labour.
+Deepak protects them by killing Robo and his men, but Kushboo dies after giving birth to her son, and Deepak is shot in the process.
+Before dying, he asks Deva to think of him as Obulesh, Deva's brother, leaving Deva and Sameera devastated.
+As Deva and Sameera perform the last rites for Deepak and Kushboo, they discuss their plans, and Deva decides to protect Kushboo's son.
+Deva helps a lorry driver unload crores of money that was stored in a storage locker in front of Neeraj's house.

-Neeraj asks Deva what his demands are and Deva tells Neeraj that he should live as a beggar for one day.
-Despite living as a beggar for one day, Neeraj does not reform as he does not take his job seriously and doesn't ask for alms as his intention is finding Deva.
-A fight in a garbage landfill where Deva kills Neeraj.
-Sidappa strikes another deal for his oil rig while Deva brings Kushboo's son to Tirupati where a beggar names him Kuberaa.
+Neeraj asks Deva what his demands are, and Deva tells Neeraj that he should live as a beggar for one day.
+Despite living as a beggar for one day, Neeraj does not reform, as he does not take his job seriously and doesn't ask for alms, as he intends to find Deva.
+A fight in a garbage landfill leads Deva killing Neeraj.
+Sidappa strikes another deal for his oil rig while Deva brings Kushboo's son to Tirupati, where a beggar names him Kuberaa.